wengandrew/wengandrew.github.io/_pages/teaching.md

 ## Instructor Experience

 ### Battery Boot Camp (**Summer 2023**)
-I prepared and delivered three hours of course content for a "train-the-trainers" workshop for local United Auto Workers (UAW) leaders, community college instructors, and members from the local automotive industry.
+I prepared and delivered course content for a "train-the-trainers" workshop for local United Auto Workers (UAW) leaders, community college instructors, and members from the local automotive industry.
 Topics covered battery materials, mining, manufacturing, and recycling.

 ### Graduate Student Instructor
 I served as graduate student instructor (GSI) for ME565: Battery Systems and Control in Winter 2021.
 Beyond my core responsibilities, I organized extra tutorials on Matlab/Simulink to help students with without a mechanical engineering background catch up on course prerequisites.
 I also volunteered to update course homework, lecture material, and quizzes, to improve accessibility of course materials for students without a background in controls engineering.